Best Online Computer Science Degree Programs

 Graduation Rate: 58%

 The benefit of a BYU-Idaho online degree is that, at half the cost of a traditional university, students gain access to nearly forty different degree program options.
 Notably, the school’s online computer technology courses contribute to both an associate’s and a bachelor’s in applied technology.
-With this degree and their newly-acquired skills in web and software development, information technology, programming, and computer support, students can pursue any number of careers within this highly-competitive field.
+With this degree and their newly acquired skills in web and software development, information technology, programming, and computer support, students can pursue any number of careers within this highly competitive field.
 Graduates of this program go on to become software developers, network and security configurators, or even automotive system diagnosticians.
+According to our analysis, BYU-Idaho offers the second-best online computer science degree program in the nation.

 3. Florida State University, Office of Distance Learning